+Values:

+varues.

+Ctatua onen/gugnended/gleged

-Values: Status open/suspended/closed
+Status open/suspended/closed

+1

 Note Prior to version 2000.1 of Perforce, the Values: and Presets: fields were specified differently.

 If you have scripts that rely upon the old style of jobspecs, you might have to modify them.
 (Scripts that manipulate jobs, but not jobspecs, do not require modification.)